 It would be easier to simply shrug off this type of behavior as “boys will be boys,” but there is no room for such schoolyard antics at any work place, no matter the industry or size of the company.
 This dangerous behavior can create a hostile work environment for employees of either gender and expose the employer to a costly sexual harassment claim.

 What steps can you take to curb “locker room” conduct in your workplace?

-- Develop strong anti-harassment workplace policies and train your supervisory staff on how to enforce them.
+Train your supervisory staff on how to enforce your anti-harassment workplace policies.
 Be sure all employees are educated on these policies and understand the clear, disciplinary action process for any infractions.
 Have employees sign an acknowledgment form to demonstrate their understanding and awareness of the policies.

 Harassment in any form should not have to be tolerated at work.
 If you would like assistance with providing anti-harassment training to your staff, please contact your certified HR expert.
 Not a current Stratus HR client?
 Book a free consultation and our team will contact you shortly.

 Original content from this article was sourced from EPLIPro.com and has been posted with permission.